Shampjeff/OCA/README.md

 File for scrapping the pretrial data also from OCA site.
 This data is released every six months and contains activities relating to defendents pretrial.
 It also contains all the court data as well prior arrests and convictions.

-The file scrapes the data and loads a csv file to s3 and the BxD DB.

 ## `pretrial_standalone_dev.ipynb`

 Notebook for development of the `pretrial_standalone.py` file.
 Comments and ec2 instance tested contained within the markdown cells.